julianeugarten/julianeugarten/publications.md

 #### Other solo presentations

+- *The Impact of Fanfiction* (2025)
+Presentation at the Lorentz Workshop [Impressed by Reading: Measuring the Impact](https://www.lorentzcenter.nl/site/index.php?pntHandler=WorkshopTemplatePage&pntType=ConPagina&id=2070).
 - *Catching Feelings: Aspect-Based Sentiment Analysis for Fanfiction about Greek Myth*
 Hybrid presentation on the research I did as part of my TNA fellowship with the [CLS Infra Project](https://clsinfra.io/) at [GhentCdH](https://www.ghentcdh.ugent.be/).
 [Full presentation viewable on Youtube](https://www.youtube.com/watch?v=_jRxbVUAT_Y) and [powerpoint available on Zenodo](https://zenodo.org/records/12163945)
 - *“I thoroughly enjoyed the pain”: Representation and Affiliation in Fanfiction’s Illness Narratives*